-Throwback year(s) Amount from line
+k y /eai r(s) Amount from line

-1969 Schedule D, line 19
+.
+Schedule D, line 19

-1970 Schedule D, line 18
+.
+Schedule D, line 18

-1971 Schedule D, line 38
+.
+Schedule D, line 38

-1972-1 97!
-5 Schedule D, line 39
+5 .
+Schedule D, line 39

-1976-1 978 3 Schedule D, line 21
+8 .
+Schedule D, line 21

 Part IV-Allocation to Beneficiary

 Complete Part IV for each beneficiary.
 If the accumulation distribution is allocated to more than one beneficiary, attach an additional copy of Schedule J with Part IV completed for each additional beneficiary.
 Give each beneficiary a copy of his or her respective Part IV information.
 If more than 5 throwback years are involved, use another Schedule J, completing Parts II and III for each additional throwback year.